 The Open University (OU) is a world leader in the development of Open Educational Resources (OER) and several prominent projects have emerged in recent years reflecting our work in this field of education.

 This website explains the rationale behind offering free learning, links to current OER projects and research and our own OER output.
 We aim to provide a coherent view of free learning activity at the OU for our staff, our students and the world.

 Developing learners with OU free learning

 The OU now ensures it provides around 5% of its course materials as free open educational content every year.
 Over 5m learners every year start a learning journey with the OU’s open accessible materials via OpenLearn, the home of free learning from the OU:

-- There have been over 35.5 million visitors since launch in 2006 from 196 countries
+- There have been over 44 million visitors since launch in 2006 from around the world

-- Content includes: 800 study units, plus educational interactives, topical videos, academic blogs, direct access to OU podcasts and opportunities to order free printed materials
+- Content includes: over 850 free courses, plus educational activities, topical videos, academic blogs, direct access to OU podcasts and opportunities to order free printed materials

-The OU has a dedicated channel on YouTube containing bite-sized learning from a wide range of subjects and an insight into studying with The OU which is the largest presence on YouTube in Europe.
+Since 2007, the OU has maintained a dedicated channel on YouTube containing bite-sized learning from a wide range of subjects; it is the largest educational presence on YouTube in Europe.

 86% of video views are from outside the UK.

 In June 2008 The OU were invited to join iTunes U. We wanted to find new ways to reach new audiences.

-- The OU is the first university in Europe to reach more than one million subscriptions through the iTunes app. and over 50m international downloads.
+- The OU was the first university in Europe to reach more than one million subscriptions through the iTunes app.

 - There have been over 70m downloads by 12.8m unique visitors.